bennyb0y/burrito-rater/README.md

 This starts the Next.js app on http://localhost:3000, which connects to the Cloudflare Worker API hosted in the cloud.

+### Admin Access

+The application includes a password-protected admin section for managing burrito ratings:

+1. **Local Setup**
+   - Add `NEXT_PUBLIC_ADMIN_PASSWORD=your_password` to your `.env.local` file
+   - Access the admin panel at http://localhost:3000/admin

+2. **Production Setup**
+   - Add the `NEXT_PUBLIC_ADMIN_PASSWORD` environment variable in your Cloudflare Pages dashboard
+   - Access the admin panel at https://your-domain.com/admin

+For detailed instructions, see the [Admin Setup Guide](./docs/ADMIN_SETUP.md).

 ### Deployment

 #### API Deployment